-Samaritans of Boston was established in 1974 as the first stand-alone Samaritans branch formed in the U.S. following the principles of befriending first established by the UK Samaritans in 1953.
-There are Samaritans offices in other regions of Massachusetts, the U.S. and the world.
-Samaritans branches share a common mission and philosophy, but operate independently of each other.
-In 2005, we joined forces with Samaritans Suburban West to become one organization, Samaritans, Inc.
+Established in 1974, Samaritans of Boston was the first stand-alone Samaritans branch in the United States.
+We follow the principles of befriending established by the United Kingdom Samaritans in 1953.
+Samaritans offices all over the world share a common mission and philosophy, but operate independently.
+Today, we provide life saving suicide prevention services throughout the Commonwealth.

-Samaritans’ mission is to reduce the incidence of suicide by alleviating despair, isolation, distress and suicidal feelings among individuals in our community, 24 hours a day; to educate the public about suicide prevention; and to reduce the stigma associated with suicide.
+Our mission is to reduce the incidence of suicide by alleviating despair, isolation, distress and suicidal feelings among individuals in our community, 24 hours a day; to educate the public about suicide prevention; to help those who have lost a loved one to suicide; and to reduce the stigma associated with suicide.
 We accomplish this through services that emphasize confidential, nonjudgmental, and compassionate listening.
-This mission statement was approved by Samaritans Board of Directors in 2003 and reaffirmed in their most recent strategy document “Vision for the Future”, published in 2010.

 We envision a society in which fewer people die by suicide.
 Samaritans’ vision is to be recognized as the organization that alleviates despair, distress, isolation and suicidal feelings through compassionate listening.
 We are easily accessible and widely used by at-risk populations, particularly those who are young, elderly and/or addicted.
 We collaborate with and leverage the strengths of many organizations and individuals in multiple communities to increase our impact.
 We provide excellent services and will be known as an outstanding place to work and volunteer.